Which Wheat for What?

 There’s an almost endless number of crop varieties in the marketplace, but each of these varieties belong in one of the six wheat classes!
 Think about a wheat like a library… This library is made up of books from six different genres.
 While the Non-Fiction and Suspense genres may have some similar themes in some of their books, each book must be categorized in one genre to be correctly filed.

 Wheat classes are very similar to this system.
-Some kinds of wheat may be great at making similar products, they may also have large differences like plant dates and geographic locations.
+Some classes of wheat may be great at making similar products, they may also have large differences like plant dates and geographic locations.

 Hard Red Winter